Table of Contents

 Valuers don’t use a single universal formula.
 Instead, they blend several internationally recognised approaches tailored to a company’s profile and purpose.

-This method estimates a company’s worth based on its future earning potential.
-The most widely used version, Discounted Cash Flow (DCF), projects future cash flows and discounts them to their present value, accounting for risk and time value.
+| Income-Based Approach | Estimates worth based on future earning potential.
+The most widely used version is Discounted Cash Flow (DCF), which projects future cash flows and discounts them to their present value, accounting for risk and time value. | Stable, predictable businesses with reliable cash flows.
+Often provides the most economically grounded estimate. |

-This technique compares your company to similar companies in your industry that have been sold recently or are publicly traded.
-It relies on multiples such as price/earnings or enterprise value relative to revenue.
+| Market-Based Approach | Compares your company to similar companies in your industry that have been sold recently or are publicly traded.
+Known in finance as Comparable Company Analysis (CCA), it relies on multiples such as price/earnings or enterprise value relative to revenue. | Companies with active industry peers and comparable transaction data.
+Anchors value in real market outcomes. |

-Used most often in asset-rich companies, this method calculates value by adding up tangible and intangible assets and subtracting liabilities.
-It’s also a baseline for liquidation or replacement cost valuation.
+| Asset-Based Approach | Calculates value by adding up tangible and intangible assets and subtracting liabilities. | Asset-rich companies.
+Also a baseline for liquidation or replacement cost valuation. |

 What Valuation Looks Like in Practice